• Skip to primary navigation

 Providers will look at these vitals and make clinical decisions based on them.
 They work under the assumption that the nurse would not enter them into the medical chart if they were not accurate.
 So, if your arterial line isn’t leveled correctly, or if your BP cuff is way too big or small, or if it’s no longer snuggly attached to the patient’s arm – they have no clue.
 Please, don’t mindlessly verify.
 Do your rounds, check your equipment, and make sure those vitals truly are accurate before signing off on them.

-Don’t be that nurse who highlights 6 hours of vitals and verifies them without actually looking at them first… or that nurse who never looks at the cuff or art line except for that first assessment at the beginning of the shift… remember, providers are looking at these to make decisions about medications and treatment plans.
+Don’t be that nurse who highlights 6 hours of vitals and verifies them without actually looking at them first… or that nurse who never looks at the cuff or art line except for that first assessment at the beginning of the shift… remember, physicians are looking at these to make decisions about medications and treatment plans.
 We’ve got to ensure they’re accurate and we’re promptly treating anything out of range.

-4. EKGs – What You Really Need to Know As a New Cardiac Nurse
+EKGs – What You Really Need to Know As a New Cardiac Nurse

 However, the reality is that a lot of the information from these highly technical EKG courses are tough to retain and recall at the moment when your patient has flipped into a new rhythm and you’ve got to respond appropriately very quickly.

 A lot of these EKG courses go very far in depth on non-urgent or emergent situations, which is great to know – but as the newbie, it’s my opinion to focus on those moments in which you’ve got to drop everything and urgently deal with the EKG change.
-Yes, the mechanisms behind a 2nd degree AV block and WPW are both really important to know – but I really want you to get afib with RVR, SVT, symptomatic bradycardia, vtach, vfib, PEA, and asystole and what you do for all of them down first.
+Yes, the mechanisms behind a 2nd degree AV block and WPW are both really important to know – but I really want you to get afib with RVR, SVT, symptomatic bradycardia, vtach, vfib, PEA, and asystole and what you do for all of them down first

 We tend to assume that it’s our job as the bedside nurse to notice when things have changed, analyze the 6-second EKG strip with impeccable accuracy, call the physician, and spout off our findings and our recommended treatment plan on day one.
 Truly, that is the mark of a highly experienced nurse – not the newbie who just got through their first EKG course post-nursing school.